Your basket is currently empty!

 To avoid accidental ingestion or misuse, keep the medication out of reach of children and unauthorised personnel.

-It is also important to learn about proper methods of disposing of unused or expired methylene blue, as improper disposal can harm the and pose safety risks.
+It is also important to learn about proper methods of disposing of unused or expired methylene blue, as improper disposal can harm the environment and pose safety risks.

 In the event of spills or accidental exposure while handling methylene blue, it is critical to have emergency responses in place.